Lawyer: Terminology

-Some jurisdictions have two types of lawyers, barrister and solicitors, while others fuse the two.
-A barrister (also known as an advocate or counselor in some jurisdictions) is a lawyer who typically specializes in arguing before courts, particularly in higher courts.
-A solicitor (or attorney) is a lawyer who is trained to prepare cases and give advice on legal subjects.
-Depending on jurisdiction, solicitors can also represent people in lower courts but do not ordinarily have rights of audience in higher courts.
-Both solicitors and barristers are trained in law.
-However, in jurisdictions where there is a split profession, only barristers are admitted as members of a bar association.
+In some jurisdictions descended from the English common law tradition, including England and Wales, there are often two kinds of lawyers.
+A barrister (also known as an advocate or counselor) is a lawyer who typically specializes in arguing before courts, particularly in higher courts.
+A solicitor (or attorney) is a lawyer who prepares cases and gives advice on legal subjects.
+In some jurisdictions, solicitors also represent people in court.
+Fused professions, where lawyers have rights of both barristers and solicitors, have emerged in other former English common law jurisdictions, such as the United States, India, and Pakistan.